mwd-vinhnguyen/mwd-frontend-app/docs/general/README.md

 ## Quick scaffolding

-Automate the creation of components, containers, routes, selectors and sagas - and their tests - right from the CLI!
+Automate the creation of components, features, routes, selectors and sagas - and their tests - right from the CLI!

 Run `npm run generate` in your terminal and choose one of the parts you want